deterministic-arts/DartsCLHashTree/README.md

 are easily generalizable, but I could not yet decide on an interface for that, and string keys were the only ones, I needed up to now.

+Since property trees are actually ordered, all iteration functions (like `ptree-map`, `ptree-fold`, ...) iterate over the entries of a property tree in proper key order.
+Likewise, collector functions like `ptree-keys`, `ptree-values`, ... will always yield the elements in proper key order.

 - `ptreep value` => `flag`
 - `empty-ptree-p tree` => `flag`
 - `ptree-size tree` => `integer`